The generalised scaling function: a systematic study: High spin equations

 Again, in the limit (\ref {jlimit}) both $c$ and $\sigma _H(u)$ expand in powers of $j$,

 so that we find convenient to use the all loops density\footnote {The one loop quantity $\sigma _0^s (u)$ is an approximation, according to (\ref {1loop}), to the real one loop density.
-Since in this article we will always neglect terms $ O(({\ln s})^{-\infty})$, such approximation is completely justified.}
+In the limit (\ref {jlimit}) such approximation is completely justified.}